Identify the steps to set up and/or maintain a user.

 Each Salesforce user must be assigned to a user license available in the Salesforce org.
 Salesforce provides several licenses providing access to different features.
 The license assigned to a user determines which profiles and thus features are available for a user.

 The profile of a user defines the minimum permissions and access settings.
-Permissions available in a profile depend on the user license assigned to a user.
+Permissions available in a profile depending on the user license assigned to a user.
 If a user license does not grant access to a Salesforce feature, then this feature cannot be enabled in the user profile.

 The locale settings in a user account define the language of the Salesforce org and display format of different data types for this user.
 Following can locales must be defined for each user: